API Reference

 • read_only (bool) – Whether the action only reads data without making changes.
 Defaults to True for safety.

-• view_handler (Optional[Callable]) – Optional raw view handler function to associate with this action.
+Optional import string to a view handler function, or the imported function itself, to associate with this action.
 Will be automatically decorated with the view_handler decorator.

 • versions (str) – Version constraint string for when this action is available.
 Defaults to “EQ(*)” (all versions).